avaphi7/Research/README.md

 # Research
 A collection of code (in C++) and materials related to analyzing proton-proton collision data from the Large Hadron Collider (LHC).
-The primary focus is on exercises involving transverse momenta (pT), the invariant mass distribution, and the creation of histograms.
+The primary focus is on exercises involving transverse momenta (pT), the invariant mass distribution, and the creation of histograms confirming the existence of the Higgs boson.

 ## Code Description
 ### 1. RandomTTree.C